supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Hasse Diagram of POR.md

 - Greatest(Largest) and Least(Smallest) elements are unique.
 There cannot be more than one.
 - There can be more than one Maximal and Minimal elements in a POSET.
+- In a POSET, the greatest element is called Unit element and it is denoted by `1` and the least element is called Zero element and it is denoted by `0`.
 #### Examples

 > [!example] ![[Pasted image 20231025162513.png]]